WELCOME TO THE HAWKS VOLUNTEERS AREA

-The junior spring season is almost entirely run through volunteerism and this allows us to bring hockey to almost 1000 athletes from 3 to 18 years old.
-Volunteers help us with coaching, managing teams, selecting players, setting up events, organising and distributing equipment and uniforms, umpiring, mentoring and more and more and more...
-Please visit Volunteer Positions for a more detailed list of the volunteer positions and the amazing people who give their time.
+The junior spring season is almost entirely run through volunteerism and this allows us to bring hockey to almost 1000 athletes from 4 to 18 years old.
+Volunteers help us with coaching, managing teams, selecting players, setting up events, organising and distributing equipment and uniforms, umpiring, mentoring and much more.

-During the senior season, too, many volunteers give their time in order to enhance our experience as members of Hawks.
+During the senior season too, many volunteers give their time in order to enhance our experience as members of Hawks.
 Whether it is helping to organise and run tournaments, umpire games or organise social events, many more people give their time to the community.
-For a detailed list of these volunteers and the work they do please refer to Volunteers - Seniors.

 The executive of the club, too, is made up of volunteers.
 Our Board Members give up their time to help guide the club forwards and continue to strengthen its place in the hockey world and in the wider community too.
 Please see Executive and Staff for details of our Board Members and the work they do.